smikhalevski/react-corsair/README.md

 router.navigate(productLocation);
 ```

-Read more about pathname params syntax in [Pathname templates](#pathname-templates) section.
+Read more about pathname params syntax in the [Pathname templates](#pathname-templates) section.

-By default, params that aren't a part of pathname become search params:
+By default, params that aren't a part of a pathname become search params:

 ```diff
 - const productRoute = createRoute<{ sku: number }>('/products/:sku', ProductPage);